minio/docs/source/minio-cli/minio-kes-reference.rst

 ~~~~~~~~~~~~~~~~~~~~

 The following section describes policy-related configuration for the KES server.
-Policies control :ref:`Identity and Access Management <minio-kes-iam>` for
+Policies are a component of :ref:`KES access control
-the KES server.
+<minio-kes-access-control>`.

 Policies listed in this section are *persistent* through KES server restarts.
 Policies created using :mc:`kes policy` are *ephemeral* and are removed after